-If a plaintiff had reason to believe the premises were unsafe because of the warning sign, but risked injuries anyway.
-They subsequently cannot request damages with an attorney’s assistance unless they can prove the sign did not exist at the time of the accident.
-Photos of the scene usually suffice in this case.
+If a plaintiff had reason to believe the premises were unsafe because of the warning sign but risked injuries anyway, they subsequently could not request damages unless they could prove the sign did not exist at the time of the accident.
+Photos of the scene may provide solid evidence in this scenario.
 Plaintiffs can also ask for damages if they can prove the sign was unclear or not visible from various angles.

 What Losses Can a Liability Lawyer Request After Premises Liability Accidents?

 If you can prove who was at fault for your accident and related injuries, you can request compensation for two main types of losses: